inferno986return/python-pcep/README.md

 I will use the Dracula theme for syntax highlighting the code snippets in the eventual PDF and EPUB.

 ### Dracula colour palette
-This section was taken verbatim from the Dracula theme's GitHub repository as allowed by their MIT licence – "Copyright (c) 2023 Dracula Theme":
+This section was taken verbatim from the Dracula theme's GitHub repository as allowed by their use of the MIT License:

 | Palette      | Hex       | RGB           | HSL             | ![Color Picker Boxes](https://draculatheme.com/images/color-boxes/eyedropper.png)   |
 | ------------ | --------- | ------------- | --------------- | ----------------------------------------------------------------------------------- |